Ozurumba/tutorial-doc/docs/source/database.rst

 3 View/add/edit/delete records
 This function allows the admin to view/add/edit/delete records in the appropriate categories of the DB.
-System has four main databases: “Employees”, “Assets”, “Manager”, and “Assets_Allocation”.
+System has four main databases: “Surveyor”, “Assets”, “Manager”, and “Assets_Allocation”.

 4 Create new type of asset